chtoucas/Narvalo.NET/docs/Guidelines.md

 - Playground

 All suppressions must be tagged:
-- Ignore: Tag a false positive.
+- [Ignore] Used to tag a false positive.
+  Also used for unrecognized Code Contracts postconditions; if they are no longer necessary CCCheck will tell us.
-- Intentionally
+- [Intentionally]
+- [GeneratedCode] Used to mark a suppression related to generated code.
-- GeneratedCode
+- [Educational]
-- Educational
+- [REVIEW] or [FIXME]

 ### Code Contracts